BlueStacks: BlueStacks 5

-BlueStacks unveiled BlueStacks 5 in May 2021, still based on Android 7.1.2 but also offering compatibility with Android 9 (Android Pie) or Android 11, based on user choice.
+BlueStacks unveiled BlueStacks 5 in May 2021, still based on Android 7.1.2 but also offering compatibility with Android 9 (Android Pie), or Android 11 based on user choice.
+Support for Android 13 is in beta as of July 2026.

 BlueStacks X

 In September 2021, BlueStacks launched BlueStacks X, a cloud gaming service based on the Android platform.
-Bluestacks X utilizes throttling to adjust speed according to a user's internet connection, under the name of Hybrid Cloud.
+BlueStacks X utilizes throttling to adjust speed according to a user's internet connection, under the name of Hybrid Cloud.
 The servers for BlueStacks X's are hosted by now.gg, a subsidiary of BlueStacks.

 BlueStacks Air

 In December 2024, BlueStacks launched BlueStacks Air, an Android emulator for Apple Silicon Macs.

 Minimum requirements

-For Windows, BlueStacks App Player has minimum requirements of Windows 7 or above, 4 GB of RAM, 10 GB of disk space, and an Intel or AMD processor.
-BlueStacks Air currently supports Mac systems using Apple Silicon chips (M1-M5).
-For macOS, minimum requirements include macOS 11 (Big Sur) or higher Operating System, 8 GB RAM, and 12 GB disk space.
+For Windows, BlueStacks App Player has minimum requirements of Windows 7 or above, 4 GB of RAM, 5 GB of disk space, and an Intel or AMD processor.
+As of 2026, BlueStacks Air supports Mac systems using Apple Silicon chips (M1-M4).
+For macOS, minimum requirements include macOS 11 (Big Sur) or higher operating system, 8 GB RAM, and 12 GB disk space.